DylanLWScott/kafka_tools_completion/README.md

 Command completion for Kafka tools commands

 ## How to Enable
-* Source the files for use or place these inside our shell profile
+* Source the files for use or place these inside your shell profile

 ```bash
 . ./kafkaAdmin